 The Spring Hill College M.B.A. is a general degree, with a solid core of twenty-four semester hours (8 courses), plus twelve hours of electives (4 courses).
 Foundation requirements are in addition to these graduate hours.
-Because the program is specifically designed to meet the needs of working individuals, the minimum time required to complete the M.B.A. sequence is two years.
-For most students, the degree will take longer than this minimum due to unmet foundation requirements, work-related responsibilities, and scheduling conflicts.

 Spring Hill College offers a joint B.S.-M.B.A. with accounting electives.
 The curriculum for the accounting electives differs somewhat from the general degree, and several of the classes are offered during daytime hours only.
 Details of the program are given in the traditional undergraduate part of this Bulletin.
 Graduate students interested in pursuing the accounting electives within the M.B.A. program should discuss their needs with the program director.